 Global spending on MasterCard and Maestro cards, adjusted for currency fluctuations, climbed 12 percent to $676 billion, the company said.
 Processed transactions rose 24 percent to 8.7 billion.

 Credit-card purchases rose 3.2 percent in the U.S. and 11 percent worldwide, while debit-card spending surged 13 percent in the U.S. and 15 percent globally, the company said.

 The effective tax rate fell to 27.6 percent from 30.5 percent a year earlier due to “export incentives” tied to software that helps MasterCard authorize payments, the firm said.
 The firm benefited from a U.S. law that allows income from exported software to be taxed at a lower rate, according to James Issokson, a company spokesman.

 Analysts including Tien-tsin Huang of JPMorgan Chase & Co.
-(JPM) and Robert W. Baird & Co.’s David Koning questioned the quality of MasterCard’s results, saying the company beat estimates because of the tax-rate change.
+(JPM:US) and Robert W. Baird & Co.’s David Koning questioned the quality of MasterCard’s results, saying the company beat estimates because of the tax-rate change.